How did Elixir Solutions transform their website on CMS Hub

 Once when we were live, we adapted the default settings in HubSpot.
 We changed our logo and colors in the general settings of HubSpot.

 In System Pages, we changed our 404 error page and and 500 error page.

 Phase 5: creating the navigations

 When our website was live, it was easy to do our navigations.
-In your footer or menu you normally have an overview of your important website pages (e.g. jobs, contact us, blog).
-Of course you need to redirect these pages in your footer or menu.
-The navigations in your footer are done in global content.
+In your footer or menu you have an overview of your important website pages (e.g. jobs, contact us, blog).
+The navigations in your footer are created as global content.
 When you want to change your navigations in your menu, you need to go to your settings in HubSpot (Website > Navigations).

 Phase 6: adapting the landing pages, email templates and blog

 The last step was adapting the existing landing pages, email templates and blog to our new branding (e.g. logo and colors).
 Here you see all the different email templates we created with our new rebranding:

 This was in brief how we transformed our website on CMS Hub.
 We also do CMS Hub projects for our clients.
 These projects are never the same because it depends on the needs of your business.